Team-Recon-Black-Ops/CrimsonRufus/README.md

 ### purge

-The **purge** action will purge all Kerberos tickets from the current logon session, or (if elevated) to the logon session specified by `/luid:0xA..`.
+The **purge** action will purge all Fluffy tickets from the current logon session, or (if elevated) to the logon session specified by `/luid:0xA..`.

     C:\Rubeus>Rubeus.exe klist